AnietieJohnson/Performing-Analysis-using-SQL/README.md

 6. Apply the following modifications to the table
    A. Change column name ‘’Subject” to ‘’Course”
    B. Drop the “Age” column from the ‘Students Info’ table
+## Concept Demonstrated
+- Creating a Database and Tables
+- Defining Table Columns
+- Use of Constraints
+- Modifying Columns
+- Dropping Columns
+Through this task, I showcased my understanding of database design principles, constraints, data manipulation, and the ability to modify table structures.
+These concepts form the foundation of SQL-based data management and analysis, reflecting a key set of skills in the realm of relational databases.
 ## Solutions
 ##### 1. To create the data base named “Students Record”
    I used the syntax: